 The airport and city are very well connected by train.
 The journey takes under 20 minutes for €21 one way

 Getting around Vienna

-You are never more than 40 minutes away by foot in between Vienna’s biggest city attractions, however the city can boast of great transport links served by trams (remember to time stamp the card), buses, underground, taxis and Über.
+You are never more than 40 minutes away by foot in between Vienna’s biggest city attractions, however, the city can boast of great transport links served by trams (remember to time stamp the card), buses, underground, taxis and Über.

-Whether you are waltzing through Vienna in a day or visiting for a long weekend, since it is home to over 100 museums and food and events change seasonally, there will be a reason to return to tick off more of these places to see in Vienna.
+Whether you are waltzing through Vienna in a day or visiting for a long weekend, since it is home to over 100 museums and events change seasonally, there will be a reason to return to tick off more of these places to see in Vienna.